pyroscope/pyrocore/docs/usage-rtcontrol.rst

 ``sudo aptitude install octave3.0``.

-Performing management tasks
+Performing Management Tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fixing items with an empty "Base path"
+Fixing Items With an Empty "Base Path"
 """"""""""""""""""""""""""""""""""""""

 Sometimes rTorrent loses track of where it stores the data for an item,